andrewenoble-org/python-template/docsrc/index.rst

 * :code:`GitHub Actions` for testing and super-linting Pull Requests as well as tagging releases and updating :code:`GitHub Pages` with each merge to :code:`main`

-See :code:`.github/CONTRIBUTING.md` for details on the recommended development environmnt and GitHub configuration/workflow
+See :code:`.github/CONTRIBUTING.md` for details on the recommended Development Environmnt and GitHub configuration/workflow

 .. note::
    This repository (the template) is not intended to be :code:`pip`-installable